choksheak/findfile/README.md

 The releases are in the form of a single, standalone executable file only.
 This means that you do not need to install any supporting libraries in order to run the program.
 But note that the flip side of this is that these executables tend to be larger than what you would find in other native executables because they have to bake in all the supporting libraries into one file.

 Don't worry, this is not a piece of malware or spyware!
-If you are skeptical, just download the full source code from GitHub (download the [zip file] (https://github.com/choksheak/findfile/archive/master.zip) from the website or run `git clone https://github.com/choksheak/findfile`), inspect the source code thoroughly, and compile it for yourself. findfile does not ever make or require any network connections, because there is no reason for findfile to need it.
+If you are skeptical, just download the full source code from GitHub (download the [zip file] (https://github.com/choksheak/findfile/archive/master.zip) from the website or run `git clone https://github.com/choksheak/findfile`), inspect the source code thoroughly, and compile it for yourself.
+FindFile does not ever make or require any network connections, because there is no reason for FindFile to need it.

 ##### Download Links